panchr/Focus-AI/meta/progress.md

 3. Determined data that the AI needs to collect
 4. Developed basic data models and unit tests and started research on Deep Learning
 5. Started working on the core AI features
+6. Continued work of the core AI, mainly focusing on the Game state manipulation